 I was born and raised in Mexico City, Mexico.
-I graduated from Universidad Iberoamericana in 1995 with a Bachelor's degree in Computer Systems and minor in Computer Science.
-I had a fantastic experience in college, I joined many activities and made a lot of friends while keeping a high GPA and playing for the varsity baseball team.
+I graduated from the Universidad Iberoamericana in 1995 with a Bachelor's degree in Computer Systems.
+I had a fantastic experience in college.
+I joined many activities and made a lot of friends while keeping a high GPA and playing for the baseball team.
 I became president of the student's association, captain of the baseball team and graduated with high honors.

 At the age of 24, I accepted a job in Champaign, Illinois within CSC and with that, I officially migrated to the United States.
 I was told it was south of Chicago, I found out it was about two hours south of O'Hare airport driving through beautiful cornfields.

-I completed an Executive MBA program in 1998 and in August 1999 I moved to Massachusetts to work for ADC Telecommunications.
-I joined as Technical Account Manager in the Metrica group integrating and deploying network performance software for Communications Service Providers globally.
+I completed an Executive MBA program in 1998 and in August 1999 I moved to the Boston area to work for ADC Telecommunications.
+I joined as Technical Account Manager in the Metrica group, integrating and deploying network performance software for communications service providers globally.
 That's when I started working with customers all over the world, and that hasn't stopped.

 The next big jump in my career was to work for a startup.
 Hard work and rewarding experience working for an Irish startup, Arantech as a Director of Sales Engineering for the Americas.
-My world travels continued and after going from zero to many tier-1 mobile operator customers during my tenure, the startup was acquired by Tektronix, part of the Danaher group.
+My world travels continued and after going from zero to many tier-1 customers during my tenure, the startup was acquired by Tektronix, now part of Netscout.

 A highlight in my career was my next job back at a startup, FeedHenry.
-As Vice President of Product Management and Services, I had the privilege to drive product strategy, services, and execution of a successful business in the Mobile Development Platform space.
-A great team mostly based in Waterford, Ireland built a world-class enterprise SaaS offering with a successful exit to Red Hat.
-Working for Red Hat and learning more about open source made me an enthusiast and promoter of open-source software.
+As Vice President of Product Management and Services, I had the privilege to drive product strategy, services, and execution of a successful business in the mobile development platform space.
+A great team mostly based in Waterford, Ireland built a world-class enterprise SaaS offering with a successful exit via an acquisition by Red Hat.
+Working for Red Hat and learning more about open source made me an enthusiast and advocate for open-source software.

-Almost 2 years in the Application Security space at Veracode leading the Software Composition Analysis product line.
-Technology to identify vulnerabilities in open-source software and constant interactions with customers, industry events participations presenting to technical and executive audiences all over the world.
+In the application security space I worked at Veracode leading the Software Composition Analysis (SCA) product line.
+Technology to identify vulnerabilities in open-source software.
+I had constant interactions with customers and participated at industry events presenting to technical and executive audiences all over the world.

-Then to IBM, a company that I was closed to join a couple of times including an acquisition that I missed by a few weeks.
-Great role promoting open-source and running the Open Source Program for the growing ecosystem of solutions for IBM Z & LinuxONE platforms.
-I also worked with the extended open source organization at IBM promoting and contributing to strategic open source projects as a voting member of the IBM Open-Source Technical Steering Committee and I also became voting member of the Open Mainframe Project Technical Advisory Committee, part of The Linux Foundation.
+Then to IBM, a company that I was very closed to join a couple of times including an acquisition that I missed by a few weeks.
+Great role promoting open-source and running the open source program for the growing ecosystem of solutions for IBM Z & LinuxONE platforms.
+I also worked with the extended open source organization at IBM promoting and contributing to strategic open source projects as a voting member of the IBM Open-Source Technical Steering Committee, and I also became a voting member of the Open Mainframe Project Technical Advisory Committee, part of The Linux Foundation.

-From mobile networks to mobile apps, to application security and open-source software, I help organizations build great products and innovate with software.
-I continue to be very close to customers with my ongoing business travel (pre COVID-19) from home in the Boston, Massachusetts area.
+From mobile networks to mobile apps, to application security, and open-source software, I help organizations build great products and innovate with software.
+I continue to be very close to customers with my ongoing business travel from home in the Boston, Massachusetts area.

 I have always enjoyed my job because there is so much to learn, there is so much innovation and so much to share with the rest of the world.